cloasdata/lambdser/readme.md

     assert result1 == result2

 ### Example 2: Using closure
 Make a proxy of what you want to spawn in a separate process.
-Whenever Im able to register lambdser at pickle this would not be necessary anymore.

     import lambdser
     import multiprocessing as mp